google/ads-api-report-fetcher/js/README.md

 Besides an implicitly used .rc-files you can specify a config file explicitly via `--config` option.
 In that case options from `--config` file will be merge with a .rc file if one exists.
-Via `--config` option you can also provide a YAML file with a similar structure:
+Via `--config` option you can also provide a YAML file (as alternative to JSON) with a similar structure:
 `gaarf <files> --config=gaarf.yaml`

 Example of a yaml config: